Mixed martial arts star McGregor pleads guilty to role in NYC melee

-NEW YORK (Reuters) - Mixed martial arts fighter Conor McGregor pleaded guilty on Thursday in Brooklyn as part of a deal with prosecutors to resolve charges over an April melee at the Barclays Center arena.
+NEW YORK (Reuters) - Mixed martial arts fighter Conor McGregor pleaded guilty on Thursday in a Brooklyn courthouse as part of a deal with prosecutors to resolve charges over an April melee at the Barclays Center arena.

-McGregor, who remained stone-faced throughout the court proceeding, will avoid prison as a result of his agreement.
+McGregor, dressed in a dark navy suit, was stone-faced throughout the court proceeding.
+He will avoid prison as a result of his agreement, which calls for him to serve five days of community service, attend an anger management program and pay for the damages he caused.

+Outside the courthouse, McGregor thanked prosecutors and the judge for letting him “move forward.”

+“I’d like to say to my friends, my family and my fans: Thank you for your support,” he added.
+A small crowd of fans cheered as he headed for his car.

-The 30-year-old brash Irish star was charged with assault, criminal mischief and other crimes for his role in the brawl.
+The 30-year-old brash Irish star had been charged with assault, criminal mischief and other crimes for his role in the brawl.
+He pleaded guilty to disorderly conduct, a violation, which will not result in a criminal record.
+The plea will have no effect on his immigration status or his ability to fight, according to his defense lawyer, Bruce Maffeo.

 Video footage, which went viral, appeared to show McGregor and his entourage in an underground parking area smashing windows on a bus filled with Ultimate Fighting Championship fighters who were at the arena to publicize an upcoming UFC event.